Who are the world’s most famous traders?

 His most legendary trade was made only days before the British government devalued the pound.
 Predicting the decision, he leveraged his hedge fund to sell billions of pounds, buying them back at a lower price right after the devaluation.
 This date became known as Black Wednesday.
 Soros applied a theory based on the relationship between cause and effect, which helped him get a clear picture of asset bubbles and value discrepancies.

 Jesse Livermore belongs among the greats in trading.
 Born in 1877, his life saw several great crashes, including the 1929 Wall Street Crash.
 By that time, he had made around $100 million, the equivalent of billions today, having made and lost other fortunes along the way.

 He did this without the aid of price charts or algorithms; instead he kept track of prices in a ledger.
 He developed the concept of pivot points, which involved watching a stock at key levels to see how it reacted.
 He would add to successful positions in a manner called ‘pyramiding’, by taking progressively smaller positions in a stock to increase his risk and compound his winnings.

-Simon Cawkwell, born in 1946, is a well-known and controversial bear.
+Simon Cawkwell, born in 1946, is a well-known spread bettor and controversial bear.
 He famously outs and shorts companies when he believes their share prices will fall.
 Some of his most famous trades include shorting Northern Bank before it went into administration, and the £1 million he made by shorting shares in the aftermath of the September 11 attacks.

 Cawkwell has admitted that he works on the assumption that he is intellectually superior to other traders.
 He claims that he does not panic when the market moves fast, like others do.
-He uses his experience as an accountant to think quickly and analyze the fundamental health of a company before shorting.
+He uses his experience as an accountant to think quickly and analyse the fundamental health of a company before shorting.